qydchen/SafeHavn/docs/component-hierarchy.md

 **ReviewsContainer**
 - Reviews
+- ReviewFormContainer

-Reviews will have ratings and descriptions.
+Reviews will have ratings and descriptions, and are also able to submit and write.
 Pagination TBD (TALK TO COATES).

+**ReviewFormContainer**
+Submit reviews.

 **BookingPanelContainer**
 - Booking